SSDI Benefits for Family Members in Charleston Serving West Virginia, Ohio, Kentucky, and Virginia

 Questions About Family Benefits Or Been Denied?
 Give Us A Call For A Free Consultation.

-We offer free consultations, so there is no risk to you to give us a call.
 You can reach our office in Charleston, West Virginia, by calling 855-969-4648.
 You can also email us and one of our friendly staff will get back to you shortly.
-We represent clients throughout West Virginia, Kentucky and Ohio.
+We represent clients throughout West Virginia, Kentucky, Ohio, and Virginia.

 [1] Social Security Administration.
 “Family benefits.” https://www.ssa.gov/family